SamuelAdamsMcGuire/wine_data_clean/README.md

 To properly get started see [samssimplescraper](https://github.com/SamuelAdamsMcGuire/simplescraper) and [wine data collection](https://github.com/SamuelAdamsMcGuire/wine_data_collection) for instructions on how to scrape the entire dataset.

-Otherwise clone this repository and us the example `html` file in this to experiment with.
+Otherwise clone this repository and us the example `html` files in this repo to experiment with.

 ### Prerequisites